krystyna26/GraphQL/README.md

   3. Deploy your Prisma service: prisma deploy
 ```

-after that go to localhost:4466 (another instance of graphQL playground coneccted to graphQL API) and create new user mutation:
+After that go to localhost:4466 (another instance of graphQL playground coneccted to graphQL API) and create new user mutation:

 ```
 mutation {